 It’s time to check back in on my DIY vs Pro post about termite treatments!
 What were my results?
 What happens next?
 Read on to find out!

 Last year, I partnered with Sentricon to learn more about termite inspections and set bait stations around the entire perimeter of the house, shed, etc. to keep them protected.
 I promised you a follow-up post of what I’d find out when the house was inspected again, so I’m here today with exactly that!

 If you missed that post, I HIGHLY recommend taking a peek at it here.
 We covered a lot of ground (pun intended?):

-- General info about termites and home requirements in the U.S.
+- General termite facts and home requirements in the U.S.

-- Why termites are a huge concern for a house like mine and my past experience with discovering a termite infestation when I bought it
+- Why termites are a huge concern for a house like mine and my past experience with discovering a termite infestation when I was a new homeowner

 - What termite inspections are like

 - What CSS (Certified Sentricon Specialist) inspectors look for (both outside and inside the home)

 - Things you can do to mitigate the risk of termite infestation (and other general pest control)